jnv/ansible-role-debian-backports/README.md

 - `backports_components`: Release and components for sources.list
     + Debian: `{{backports_distribution}}-backports backports main contrib non-free`
     + Ubuntu: `{{backports_distribution}}-backports main restricted universe multiverse`
+- `backports_priority`: Allows to change priorities for the backports.
+Default equals to the system default value of 100.
+See more at [`AptConfiguration` page](https://wiki.debian.org/AptConfiguration).